 Q: Was it easy meeting people and making friends in Dubai?

 A: It depends on the individual and how sociable one is.
-There are sports and social clubs, online communities which meet in the real world, pubs and clubs and many friends are made through work contacts.
+There are sports and social clubs, online communities that meet in the real world, pubs and clubs, and many friends made through work contacts.

 About working in Dubai

 Q: Did you have a problem getting a work visa/permit for the UAE?